thomazyazima/thomazyazima.github.io/week-3/1-git-started/readme.md

 - Push and pull your own changes between your local and remote repositories

 ## Summary:
-Most of you have been using the GitHub app to make changes on your repo and push them to your remote (on github.com) repository.
-Most programmers do not use the app, so in this challenge, you will be ditching the app and learning to use git from the command line.
-You should do your best to do all further work using the command line.
+You've already been using git in the terminal to push and pull your changes.
+In this challenge you will be creating a git workflow and learning about additional git commands.

 ## Release 0: Install Git
 [Install git](https://help.github.com/articles/set-up-git) on your command line if you haven't already.